jueqingsizhe66/TodoXshell/README.md

 # Major target: use todo-txt.cli to manage your big plan(Ubuntu)
-Minor target: learn shell and linux, same time use emacs org-mode to manage your small plan.
+Minor target: learn shell and linux, same time use [emacs org-mode][26] to manage your small plan.

 The thing actullay classified into three parts: